Guidance for Covid-19 Safe Cricket Coaching Sessions & Matches

 - they must not share/swap hardballs unless told its OK to do so by the coach as part of a drill

-- We won’t have access to the toilets for the session so players must wash hands/use the loo before and after the session at home
+- There will be access to the toilets for the session but where possible players must wash hands/use the loo before and after the session at home

 - Please send the players along in their white cricket shirt if they still have one